HabitatMap/HabitatMap/_posts/2025-09-29-what-do-those-colored-circles-mean-understanding-air-quality-on-the-aircasting-map.md

 * W﻿hether it's safe to go for a run
 * I﻿f your child should wear a mask today
-* W﻿here in your city in the air is the cleanest
+* W﻿here in your city the air is cleanest

 ## Empowering People, Not Just Scientists